 These are misconceptions.
 With the right information and encouragement, most mothers can breastfeed successfully and enjoy its full benefits.

 Breastfeeding is one of the most natural and beneficial gifts a mother can offer her baby.
 It nurtures physical health, strengthens emotional bonds, and supports lifelong wellness for both mother and child.
-Whether for six months or beyond, every drop of breast milk makes a difference.
+Whether for six months or beyond, every drop of breast milk makes a meaningful difference in a baby’s growth and development.